Debate on "Is the Infrastructure Sector Really Necessary?"

 Infrastructure as Code

-Build a CI/CD pipeline that includes code, configuration files, and secrets to ensure code quality.
+Build a CI/CD pipeline that includes code, deployment files, and secrets to ensure code quality.

 Providing a standard observability dashboard for each microservice

-Partition users at the business layer as needed
+Partition users in the business layer as needed

-Basically, these best practices are enough for most workloads.
-And there are tools for each step, which any engineer can implement in their team.
+Essentially, these best practices are sufficient for most workloads.
+And there are tools for each step that any engineer can implement in their own team.

-In contrast, when talking about high concurrency, infrastructure experts tend to focus on the finer points of threads and processes, or use vague terms like "active-active configurations."
-If you ask them even a little more, they will get angry and ask, "Have you ever done a double eleven?", "Do you know how many machines I manage?", "Do you have a billion users?".
-To be honest, all of this talk is basically a ritual performed by believers.
+Meanwhile, when infrastructure experts talk about high concurrency, they tend to focus on the minutiae of threads and processes, or use vague terms like "active-active configurations."
+If you poke around even a little, they'll lash out, asking, "Have you ever handled a double eleven?"
+"Do you know how many machines I manage?"
+"Do you have a billion users?"
+To be honest, all this talk amounts to a religious ritual.

 Stick with ClickOps